 Sakina came to Coventry College to study a Level 3 Extended Diploma in Health & Social Care, where part of her course involved undertaking work experience, which was organised with the help of a placement officer.

-Before beginning her work experience, Sakina had to complete a DBS check and receive a clear result, which included having no criminal record due to the type of work she would be doing.
-Once completed, Sakina worked with her placement officer to find a work experience placement at St Martin’s Residential Care Home in Coventry.
+Before beginning her work experience, Sakina had to pass a DBS check due to the type of work she would be doing.
+Once completed, Sakina worked with her placement officer to find a work experience place at St Martin’s Residential Care Home in Coventry.

-During her placement, Sakina was involved in all sorts of tasks that she would be expected to undertake if she was a fully paid employee.
-From making hot drinks to taking meals to bed bound residents, helping to entertain via colouring, singing and playing games to cleaning and washing up.
-She’d also spend time chatting to the residents, finding out about their lives, or even giving them manicures.
+During her placement, Sakina was involved in all sorts of tasks that she would be expected to undertake if she was an employee.
+From making hot drinks to taking meals to bed bound residents, and helping to entertain them via colouring in, singing and playing games to cleaning and washing up.
+She also spent time chatting to the residents, finding out about their lives and even giving them manicures.

 According to Sakina, the best part of the placement, was getting to know the residents and helping them to feel comfortable and entertained within her company.
 A personal highlight was seeing residents interact with the games she helped them play and watch their enjoyment throughout.